ycpcs/cs101-spring2018/assign/assign04.md

 &#95;&#95;&#95; &#95;&#95;&#95;&#95; &vert;
 </pre>

-The rules of the simulation are as follows:

--   There are 10 positions, with position 1 being the leftmost position
--   The simulation begins by changing the domino at position 1 to "tipping"
--   On each timestep, each tipping domino will cause its neighbor to the right to change from upright to tipping (if the neighbor is upright); then the tipping domino will change to horizontal

 ### Hints

+To represent the simulation data, use an array of integer values to represent the playing field.
+The element at position 0 is position 1, the element at index 1 is position 2, etc. The value of each element determines what is at that position: 0 for an empty space, 1 for an upright domino, 2 for a tipping domino, 3 for a horizontal domino.

+Each iteration of the loop that prints the playing field should print a character representing one position.
+Print "\|" if the position has an upright domino, "/" if the position has a tipping domino, etc.

-Each time step should be implemented as two **for** loops:
+To implement the simulation, each time step should be implemented as two **for** loops:

 -   The first loop finds each tipping domino, changes its right neighbor to "ready to tip" (if it is upright), and then changes the original domino to horizontal.
 -   The second loop finds each "ready to tip" domino and changes it to "tipping".